Free guide to morning sickness and hyperemesis gravidarum care

 ~ and/or even have deep-seated feelings that they do not deserve a high quality of care

-The emotional work of cultivating resilience is going to be a central factor in the ability to follow through with this protocol and get to the next stage of enjoying pregnancy.
+The emotional work of cultivating resilience is truly a central factor in the ability to follow through with this protocol and get to the next stage of enjoying pregnancy.

 I’ve written some ideas that may be helpful here, based on my experiences and training in working with Adverse Childhood EventS (ACES) through the lens of trauma-informed care: